How to secure an NHS job as an International Resident Doctor

 Entry Requirements

-If you want to relocate to the UK and work as a Junior Doctor, you will need to possess an acceptable primary medical qualification so that you can:
+If you want to relocate to the UK and work as a Resident Doctor, you will need to possess an acceptable primary medical qualification so that you can:

 Apply for GMC registration